 - Papers whose titles emphasize broader conceptual or comparative issues fare better both pre- and post-publication than papers with organism-specific titles (ref)

-- Articles with question titles tend to be downloaded more but cited less (ref)
+- Articles with question titles tend to be downloaded more but cited less frequently (ref)

 - Journals that use shorter titles tend to receive more citations (ref)